unirakun/k-redux-router/README.md

 ## purpose
 The main purpose of the lib is to have a full redux driven history API router that is fast and easy to use.

-That's why we identify route by uniq `code`, and use this codes internally.
+That's why we identify route by unique `code`, and use this codes internally.

 ## why
 The lib was created to simplify our routes usages.
-This is done by matching an uniq `code` to a route (we never identify a route to its `href`).
+This is done by matching an unique `code` to a route (we never identify a route with its `href`).

 This lib allows us, via bindings, to use `path` params and `query` params, and `context` informations on top of that.
 `context` informations are the data you are putting in route definitions, like "is this route public?"

 So this lib aims to simplify the maintenance of your routes:
- - We use uniq route `code` to identify routes, meaning that if you change related `href` your code is not impacted
+ - We use unique route `code` to identify routes, meaning that if you change related `href` your code is not impacted
  - We describe routes as nested components
  - We allow to put `context` informations into routes definition
  - `context` informations are copied from parent to children and can be overwritten, meaning that you can put a `isPublic: false` flag on a parent (and only on a parent), and all your children will have this `isPublic: false` set.